-Tip of the Week: Structured Academic Conversation
+Tip of the Week: Structured Academic Controversy

 One of the best things about working with social studies teachers is that I get the chance to see all sorts of great ideas and strategies.
-Several weeks ago, I watched a teacher use something called a SAC or Structured Academic Conversation.
+Several weeks ago, I watched a teacher use something called a SAC or Structured Academic Controversy.

 It’s a discussion / debate strategy that I haven’t seen used before.
 And it worked great so I figured I would share it with you.